-Throughout the eight-story David Dubinsky Student Center are lounges, a game room, the student radio station, the Style Shop (the student boutique on the first floor), student government and club offices, arts and crafts studios, a comprehensive health center, the Lari and Barbara Stanton Fitness Center, a counseling center, and an outdoor sitting area, Financial Aid Services, Educational Opportunity Programs, and Disability Support Services/FIT-ABLE offices are also located here.
-In addition, the student center houses 50,000 square feet of laboratories and studios, including the Annette Green Fragrance Foundation Studio, a professionally equipped fragrance lab that is the only one of its kind on a college campus, and provides an environment for fragrance development.
-A 17,000-square-foot, street-level dining hall features a variety of food stations and a wide range of menu options, as well as a full-service Starbucks.
-The 8,000-square-foot Barnes & Noble at FIT bookstore is located on the lower level.
+Throughout the eight-story David Dubinsky Student Center are lounges, a game room, the student radio station, the Style Shop (the student boutique on the first floor), student government and club offices, arts and crafts studios, a comprehensive health center, the Lari and Barbara Stanton Fitness Center, the counseling center, and an outdoor sitting area.
+Financial Aid Services, Educational Opportunity Programs, and Disability Support Services/FIT-ABLE offices are also located here.
+In addition, the student center houses 50,000 square feet of laboratories and studios, including the Annette Green Fragrance Foundation Studio, a professionally equipped fragrance lab that is the only one of its kind on a U.S. college campus, and provides an environment for fragrance development.
+The street-level dining hall features a variety of food stations and a wide range of menu options, as well as a full-service Starbucks.
+The Barnes & Noble at FIT bookstore is located on the lower level.
 Students are encouraged to take advantage of the full range of services and activities offered by the Department of Student Life, located on the seventh floor.